amrani400/Sem-NeuS/README.md

 Our framework relies on a pre-trained DINOv3 model (ViT-L/16) to provide semantic guidance.
 You must download the weights before training.
 Download the weights:
-Download the dinov3_vitl16.pth checkpoint.
+Download the dinov3_vitl16.pth checkpoint. code
-(Note: If using the official Facebook Research release, ensure the filename matches). code
 Bash
-# Example (Update URL if hosting your own weight file)
+# Example (Update URL if hosting your own weight file, or download manually)
 wget https://dl.fbaipublicfiles.com/dinov3/dinov3_vitl16.pth
 Place the file:
-Move the .pth file to the root directory of this repository: code
+Move the .pth file to the root directory of this repository.
+Your folder structure should look like this: code
-Code
+Text
 Sem-NeuS/
 ├── dinov3_vitl16.pth        <-- Place here
 ├── exp_runner_high.py
 ├── models/
+│   ├── semantic/
+│   └── ...
 └── ...
 Note: You do not need to manually extract features.
 The training script automatically detects if features are missing for a dataset and runs the extractor (models/semantic/preprocess.py) before training starts.
 📂 Data Preparation